 The case was eventually settled for a substantial six figure sum.

-Paula Barnes had conduct of Mrs C’s case working alongside a number of solicitors from Moore Blatch.
+Paula Barnes had conduct of Mrs C’s case working alongside a number of clinical negligence solicitors from Moore Blatch.
 Paula is a solicitor based in our Southampton office and in relation to the case she said: “this case was complex both on the legal issues relating to liability and due to the fact that there were three defendants with no agreement between them until the later stages of the case.
 This made things extremely difficult and protracted.

 “The settlement achieved, means that although sadly we cannot give Mrs C back her sight she can at least now move on with her life with a sum of money by way of compensation to enable her to get the essential support and care that she now needs.”